2025 Mexican protests: Organizers and participating groups

-The movement was primarily organized by a group calling itself "Generación Z Mexico" (lit.
-'Generation Z Mexico').
+The movement was primarily organized by a group calling itself "Generación Z Mexico".
 Self-described as a "civic and non-partisan" youth movement, the group began operations on social media in October 2025.
 The group advocated for a nationwide march on 15 November, with its messaging centering on calling for a recall referendum for President Claudia Sheinbaum, the autonomy of electoral institutions, and the elimination of organized crime's influence on elections.
 The campaign was characterized by AI-generated imagery, anti-government slogans, and outreach aimed primarily at users aged 15 to 20.
 Organizers encouraged attendees to display the Straw Hat Pirates' Jolly Roger from the anime One Piece as a symbol of resistance against authoritarianism.

-Following the assassination of Carlos Manzo on 1 November, Generación Z Mexico shifted its messaging ahead of the 15 November demonstrations, increasingly framing the mobilization around public insecurity and the government’s responsibility for rising crime.
+Following the assassination of Carlos Manzo on 1 November, Generación Z Mexico shifted its messaging ahead of the 15 November demonstrations, increasingly framing the mobilization around public insecurity and the government's responsibility for rising crime.
 Media coverage of the killing amplified public attention, giving the planned demonstrations wider national visibility.

-Demonstrations organized by Generación Z Mexico have been supported by groups such as México Buscando Paz, Organónima, Oposición, Redes Ciudadanas, La Voz del Pueblo, and the student community of the National Autonomous University of Mexico (UNAM).